 After taking pictures for an hour or so, I floated downstream as the lilies became more and more scattered.
 I soon came upon three deer standing in the shoals.
 Two of them glared at me, heads erect, trying to surmise what I was.
 The buck was turned away but there was no use trying to get to the camera without him hearing me.
 If you spend much time alone in nature, you will experience moments of awe, gifts of living on earth, that are yours alone.
 When the bottom of the canoe touched the next rock the buck turned to see me and they scampered into the bush.

 The trip down river required some wading and dragging the canoe over shoals because it had been a dry spring.
-Lilies gradually diminished along with the shoals until they then disappeared altogether.
+Lilies gradually diminished along with the shoals until they disappeared altogether.
 Eventually I could sit comfortably with minimal paddling, and enjoy the slow current pulling me downstream.

 at Kings Bridge where my van was parked.
 You can also put in

-Bridge to them in about 20 minutes.
+in about 20 minutes.